Mongolia: South Gobi Mining

-The parties released a Joint Statement announcing that they have reached agreement to resolve the herders’ complaints.
+The parties released a Joint Statement announcing that they reached agreement to resolve the herders’ complaints.
 The Joint Statement includes the agreement in principle, with the exact language to be drafted and signed in the coming weeks.

-The parties signed two final agreements to resolve the herders’ complaints regarding the diversion of the Undai River and regarding livelihoods impacts, compensation and other issues.
+The parties signed two final agreements to resolve the herders’ complaints regarding the diversion of the Undai River and regarding livelihoods impacts, compensation, and other issues.
 The parties also released a Joint Statement announcing the signing of these agreements.

 The parties released a Joint Statement reporting that in an initial discussion, the parties unanimously agreed to implement 18 of 28 recommendations made in the MDT/IEP Report.

 Oyu Tolgoi LLC, the herders, and the local government jointly commissioned an Independent Report to answer questions about the OT project’s impacts on the surrounding environment, especially on herders’ pastureland, water supplies, and ability to maintain their traditional herding livelihoods despite the many changes brought on by the OT Project.